chatwoot/docs/docs/self-hosted/deployment/aws-marketplace.md

 11. Select the instance and copy the public IP.
 ![aws-marketplace-public-ip](./images/aws-ami/awsmp-11-public-ip.png)

+12. To ensure a static IP, create an Elastic IP and associate it with the instance.

-11. Visit `http://<your-public-ip>:3000`.
+13. Visit `http://<your-public-ip>:3000`.
 This should bring up the Chatwoot UI.
 Congratulations.
 Woot !
 Woot !!
 ![aws-marketplace-chatwoot](./images/aws-ami/awsmp-12-chatwoot.png)

+14.Configure the IP to your domain/subdomain as needed.

 ## Configuring Chatwoot